Disorder-Induced Entanglement Phase Transitions in Non-Hermitian Systems with Skin Effects: Details on how to calculate the entanglement entropy

 In principle, one can perform a single QR decomposition to obtain the correlation function $D(t)$ even if $t$ is large.
 However, since the Hamiltonian is non-Hermitian, the elements in $U(t)$ may grow or decay exponentially with $t$.
 To avoid numerical instabilities, we perform a QR decomposition for every time step $\Delta t$, i.e.,

 where qr stands for the QR decomposition.

 In our numerical calculations, we set $\Delta t = 2$ and $N_t = 1000$ ($N_t$ denotes the number of time steps).
+Since the QR decomposition, which is used to keep the numerical calculation stable, does not change the underlying determinant state, the results are independent of the choice of $\Delta t$ for a fixed evolution time $t=N_t \Delta t$.
+We have checked this by comparing the entanglement entropy obtained with different $\Delta t$ in Fig.~\ref{fig_different_dt}.

 For all the quantities in the main text, we average over the last $100$ time steps as well as $500$ or $2000$ disorder realizations.
 The time evolution is numerically simulated by using the matrix exponential function ``expm'' in a MATLAB program.
 In the simulation, we use $[U_0]_{ij} = \delta_{i,2j}$ and $\gamma <0$.
 Here we note that for $\gamma > 0$ the numerical results for OBCs may be incorrect when the system size is large.
 The error might arise from the skin effect which tends to make the columns of $U(t)$ similar to each other and hard to be orthogonalized.
 We have checked the correctness of our results up to $L=320$ by increasing the numerical precision using MATLAB's \texttt{vpa} function.